wjc404/GEMM_AVX2/README.md

 #Introduction

-Fast avx2/fma3 dgemm subroutines for large matrices, written in C and assembly, with performances comparable to Intel MKL(2018).
+Fast avx2/fma3 gemm subroutines for large matrices, written in C and assembly, with performances comparable to Intel MKL(2018).

 #Dynamic libraries

 DGEMM.so and DGEMM_LARGEMEM.so, the latter consumes more memory but runs faster.
+SGEMM.so (experimental)